McCullers, Gattis lead Astros to 11-4 rout of White Sox

 White Sox: SS Tim Anderson was out of the lineup a night after being plunked on the left forearm.
-Anderson said he was sore but OK and Renteria expects him to return to the lineup Saturday.
+Anderson said he was sore but OK and manager Rick Renteria expects him to return to the lineup Saturday.

 Astros: Manager A.J.
 Hinch said he believes that C Brian McCann will return before the end of the regular season after he had arthroscopic surgery on his right knee Tuesday.
 “I do expect him back,” Hinch said.
 “I don’t know when ... and he’s got a lot of things he needs to do to get back to playing, but I absolutely expect him to be back.”

 Morton (10-2, 2.55 ERA) opposes James Shields (3-9, 4.12) when the series continues Saturday.
-Morton took his second loss of the season in his last outing when he allowed six hits and two runs while striking out 11 in 6 2/3 innings against Tampa Bay.
+Morton received his second loss of the season in his last outing when he allowed six hits and two runs while striking out 11 in 6 2/3 innings against Tampa Bay.
 Shields yielded four hits and a run in 6 2/3 innings in his last start, but did not factor in the decision in a 5-3 loss to Cincinnati.

 More AP baseball: https://apnews.com/tag/MLBbaseball